kahst/BirdNET-Analyzer/README.md

 --threads, Number of CPU threads.
 --batchsize, Number of samples to process at the same time.
 Defaults to 1.
 --locale, Locale for translated species common names.
 Values in ['af', 'de', 'it', ...]
 Defaults to 'en'.
+--sf_thresh, Minimum species occurrence frequency threshold for location filter.
+Values in [0.01, 0.99].
+Defaults to 0.03.
 ```

 Here are two example commands to run this BirdNET version: